What is California Proposition 65?

 The list contains a wide range of naturally occurring and synthetic chemicals that include additives or ingredients in common household products, food, drugs, dyes, plastics and metals.
 Listed chemicals may also be used in manufacturing and construction, or they may be byproducts of chemical processes, such as motor vehicle exhaust.
 For more information, including the complete Proposition 65 list of chemicals, go to https://oehha.ca.gov/proposition-65.

-What does the Proposition 65 Warning “This product contains chemicals known to the State of California to cause cancer and / or birth defects or other reproductive harm,” mean?
+What does the Proposition 65 Warning “This product contains chemicals known to the State of California to cause cancer and/or birth defects or other reproductive harm,” mean?

 A Proposition 65 warning does not mean a product is unsafe or is in violation of any product-safety standards or requirements.
 Rather, it means that the business issuing it is complying with Proposition 65’s requirement to identify the presence of one or more listed chemicals, even in trace amounts.
+Our products contain stainless steel, a metal alloy with elements of nickel.

 Why does Harwil Corporation place a Proposition 65 warning its products?